apmlabs/ace-box/Readme.md

 [`demo_ar_workflows_gitlab`](user-skel/ansible_collections/ace_box/ace_box/roles/demo-ar-workflows-gitlab/README.md) | x | x | | | | x |  | x |  | x | Demo flow for Auto Remediation using Gitlab/Dynatrace Workflows |
 `demo_monaco_gitops` | x | x | x | x | x | x |  |  |  | x | Demo flow for Application Onboarding using Jenkins/Gitea |

+These use cases become handy to learn the concepts around a specific topic and to showcase features to customers.
+It is highly recommended to practice every presented demo/HoT.

 ### Custom use-cases

 In addition to the out-of-the-box use-cases provided natively by the ACE-Box, it is possible to source custom use-cases.
 This allows using the ACE-Box as a platform to develop your own use-cases, demonstrations, trainings, etc.

 Check out [Custom use-case](docs/custom-use-case.md) documentation for more info.